|I.||Fields of Study|

 - Certificate in Arab Studies

 - Certificate in Australian, New Zealand and Pacific Studies

 - Certificate in Eurasian, Russian and East European Studies

 - Certificate in Islam and Muslim-Christian Understanding

-- Certificate in Justice and Peace
+- Certificate in Journalism and Digital Media

 - Certificate in Religion, Ethics, and World Affairs

 Fellows Programs offer students an opportunity to further engage with faculty or conduct research: